StockerMC/discord.py_fork/docs/application_commands.rst

     **Raises**

-    TypeError
-        The application command passed does not derive from a valid application command class.
+    * ``TypeError`` - The application command passed does not derive from a valid application command class.
 * register_application_commands: `Coroutine function <https://docs.python.org/3/library/asyncio-task.html#coroutine>`_

-    Registers all application commands added to the client.
+  * Registers all application commands added to the client.
 This will be called in ``Client.login`` if ``Client.register_application_commands_at_startup`` is ``True``.

     .. note::